MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

 **Scanner cycle finished.**

-This event is logged when the scanner has finished its one-time scan since the computer started, or the scanner has finished a cycle for a continuous schedule.
+This event is logged when the scanner has finished a manual scan, or the scanner has finished a cycle for a continuous schedule.

-If the scanner was configured to run one time rather than continuously, to scan the files again, set the **Schedule** to **Manual** or **Always** in the scanner profile, and then restart the service.
+If the scanner was configured to run manually rather than continuously, to scan the files again, set the **Schedule** to **Manual** or **Always** in the scanner profile, and then restart the service.

 ----